 The power flow studies were based on a PSCo-developed 2010 heavy summer base case that originated from the study model developed in early 2008 as part of PSCo's normal annual 5-year transmission capital budget project identification process.
 Load levels reflect 2010 heavy summer peak system.
 In order to evaluate the capabilities of the existing transmission system and the potential reinforcements that would be required for firm transfer levels, the power flow model was modified to simulate high flows from southeastern Colorado to the north.
 Specifically, generation from the Comanche units was near maximum capability and the generation at Fountain Valley was placed on-line at full capability, displacing generation at Ft.
 St. Vrain.
-The Colorado Green and Twin Butte Wind Farms are modeled as generating at 12% of their respective maximum ratings.
-Table 5 below lists the generation levels assumed in the case.
+The Colorado Green and Twin Butte Wind Farms were modeled as generating at 12% of their respective maximum ratings.